1. Background and scope

 Your personal information may be disclosed to the following types of third parties:

 - our contractors, suppliers and service providers, including without limitation:

-- in each of the circumstances set out in the section titled “How do we use and disclose your personal information?”;
+- in each of the circumstances set out in section 4 (“How do we use your personal information?”);

 - publishers, printers and distributors of marketing material;

 - event and expo organisers;

 - marketing, market research, research and analysis and communications agencies;